 Some notable new jet models are the Dassault Falcon 6x, Airbus Corporate Jet TwoTwenty, and Otto Aviation’s revolutionary Celera 500L.
 Meanwhile, charter operator Vista took 2020’s first delivery of the Bombardier Global 7500, and FlexJet got its first Embraer Praetor 600.

 The world is constantly changing, thus, all industries’ future is uncertain.
-Present circumstances will pass and new ones will occur.
+Present circumstances will pass, and new ones will occur.
 Everything is a risk and a challenge.
-Corporations need to weigh the odds before doing investments.
+Corporations need to weigh the odds before making investments.

 All people involved are hoping and are doing their best for this streak to continue.